lemon-markets/content-financial-news-trader/README.md

 ## 👋 Introduction

 This is a public [lemon.markets](https://lemon.markets) repository that outlines a **sentiment analysis strategy** using our API.
 To get a general understanding of the API, please refer to our [documentation](https://docs.lemon.markets).
 The `financial-news-trader` scrapes headlines found on [MarketWatch.com](https://www.marketwatch.com/), performs sentiment analysis using VADER and places trades depending on the direction of the sentiment.
+Note that this is only a showcase of the product and should not be used as investment advice.

 A walk-through of this script can be found in [this blog-post]().